unskript/Awesome-CloudOps-Automation/README_extending_docker.md

 cronjob, and what each `*` mean, please refer [here](https://crontab.guru/every-5-minutes).

 3. Modify the `scheduler` file to add all the tests you want to run.
-In the above snippets, all checks for connectors `k8s` and `aws` are schedled to run.
+In the above snippets, all checks for connectors `k8s` and `aws` are scheduled to run.
 Edit the cadence at which the scheduler should run and also change the type of connectors you want the checks to run against.

 4. Open your Custom Build Dockerfile From the step [above](#building-custom-docker) And Add the following line before the `CMD` line like so:
 ```